anouar1073/Cyclone_V_project/README.md

 * JTAG peripheral ( for I/O operations with PC)
 * parallel I/O port for LEDs

-the program works as follows:
+the program main.c works as follows:

   main() functions configures the different interrupts as well as the time, then it initialises the state machine